datencia/ionic2-jest-example/README.md

 - Zero configuration

 This project tries to illustrate how to add support for unit tests to an Ionic 2 project with a minimal configuration.
-It has been possible thanks to the article [Testing Angular Faster with Jest](https://www.xfive.co/blog/testing-angular-faster-jest/) by [Michal Pierzchala](https://www.xfive.co/blog/author/michal/).
+It's based on the awesome article [Testing Angular faster with Jest](https://www.xfive.co/blog/testing-angular-faster-jest/) by [Michal Pierzchala](https://www.xfive.co/blog/author/michal/).

 ## Summary